 PO Box 6000

 Certain health forms are required for all students.
 You must download the required immunization forms and submit them to the Decker Student Health Services Center via mail, fax, or a PDF e-mail attachment before you will be allowed to register.
-For more information, visit the Decker Student Health Services Center online or call them at 607-777-2221.
+For more information, visit the Decker Student Health Services Center website or call 607-777-2221.

 Health Insurance: There are several health insurance options available on campus to graduate students.
-Review plan options, eligibility requirements and enrollment details here.
-Note: certain students are required to have health insurance.
+Review plan options, eligibility requirements, and enrollment details here.
+Certain students are required to have health insurance.

-You will use BU Brain, Binghamton University's online student services portal, to view the course schedule, check your registration window, confirm your enrollment, and add/drop classes.
+You will use BU Brain, Binghamton University's online student services hub, to view the course schedule, check your registration time ticket, confirm your enrollment, and add and drop classes.
+You can access BU Brain by logging into the Binghamton Portal and selecting the BU Brain Self Service icon.
 You may also access a public schedule of courses here.
 Registration processes vary across departments, so make sure you know how students in your program secure course registration.
-In some department, students register themselves; in others, the department will register you for specific courses.
+In some departments, students register themselves; in others, the department registers students for specific courses.
 Watch for communications from your school, department, graduate director, and/or faculty advisor.
 Contact your academic department with your specific questions.

-Note: All students who have been admitted into a degree-granting program must maintain continuous registration each major (fall and spring) semester for a minimum of 1 credit hour.
-Students who do not register and who have not been granted a leave of absence must reapply to The Graduate School and pay additional fees.
+Note: All students who have been admitted into a degree-granting program must maintain continuous registration each major (fall and spring) semester for a minimum of one credit hour.
+Students who do not register and who have not been granted a leave of absence must reapply to the Graduate School and pay additional fees.
 Readmission is not automatic.

-Students are required to confirm their enrollment of coursework every semester by the fifth day of classes.
+Students are required to confirm their enrollments in their coursework every semester by the fifth day of classes.
 You will confirm your enrollment using BU Brain.
-For instructions, go here.
+For instructions, visit the Registrar website.

-Binghamton University offers four orientations: an online virtual orientation for all new, degree-seeking/matriculated graduate students (which The Graduate School requires to be completed by the end of the first semester), an orientation for all international students (fall and spring), an orientation for new teaching assistants (fall only) and program-specific orientations hosted by individual academic departments (fall and spring).
-For information on orientation times, locations and requirements, click here.
+Binghamton University offers several orientations: an orientation for new graduate students (fall only), an orientation for all international students (fall and spring), an orientation for new teaching assistants (fall only), and program-specific orientations hosted by individual academic departments (fall and spring).
+For information on orientation times, locations, and requirements, click here.

-The Binghamton area offers a wide variety of affordable off-campus housing for graduate students, and free bus service to campus makes it easy to get around.
-For more information on housing and transportation, or to begin your housing search, go here.
+The Binghamton area offers a wide variety of affordable off-campus housing for graduate students.
+Free bus service to campus makes it easy to get around.
+For more information on housing and transportation, or to begin your housing search, visit the Off-Campus College website here.
 If you plan to park on campus, learn about parking permits here.

 Financial Aid: All domestic graduate students who seek federal loans or need-based tuition scholarships should file a FAFSA.
 If awarded, accept or decline your loans online through BU Brain.
-For more information, contact the Office of Financial Aid & Student Records.
+For more information, contact Financial Aid.

-Student Employment: To find part-time employment opportunities on and off campus, check eRecruiting regularly for job postings.
+Student Employment: To find part-time employment opportunities on and off campus, check hireBING regularly for job postings.
 New fall graduate students will have access after August 1.

-Funded Students: New Teaching Assistants, Graduate Assistants, Research Project Assistants, fellows, and Tuition Scholarship awardees must sign and submit the award letter you received with your offer.
-In addition, Teaching and Graduate Assistants should contact Human Resources for information regarding health insurance plans and required paperwork.
-RPAs can contact the Research Foundation Personnel/Payroll Office at 607-777-4264 with questions.
+Funded Students: New teaching assistants (TAs), graduate assistants (GAs), research project assistants (RPAs), fellows, and tuition scholarship awardees must sign and submit the award letters you received with your offer.
+In addition, TAs and GAs should contact Human Resources for information regarding health insurance plans and required paperwork.
+RPAs should contact the Research Foundation Personnel/Payroll Office at 607-777-4264 with questions.

 Your semester bill notification will be sent to your BMail.
-The first fall or spring semester bill notification is sent after you have registered for classes and confirmed your enrollment.
-You may pay your tuition and fees online through Student Accounts.
+The first semester bill notification is sent after you have registered for classes and confirmed your enrollment.
+You may pay your tuition and fees online through Student Accounts through Quikpay.
 Make sure to pay by the date listed on the bill to avoid penalties.
-If you have questions regarding tuition, billing or payment, please contact Student Accounts directly at 607-777-2702 or firstname.lastname@example.org.
+If you have questions regarding tuition, billing, or payment, please contact Student Accounts directly at 607-777-2702 or firstname.lastname@example.org.